 Cryotherapy literally means cold therapy.
-The pain-relieving benefits of snow and ice were first written about by the Greek physician Hippocrates thousands of years ago.
 When you press a bag of frozen peas on a swollen ankle or knee, you are treating your pain with a modern (although basic) version of cryotherapy.

 Cryotherapy is the "I" component of R.I.C.E. (rest, ice, compression, and elevation).
 This is a treatment recommended for the home care of many injuries, particularly ones caused by sports.